vesche/um.wtf/articles/01-stabbybot.md

 With this information we can being to structure our bot!
 ```
 .
 ├── main.py  - Entry point for the bot.
-Will connect to the stabby.io server
+Will connect to the stabby
-│              and contain the main loop.
+│              server and contain the main loop.
 ├── comm.py  - Process all incoming and outgoing messages.
 ├── state.py - Keep track of the current state of the game.
 ├── brain.py - All decision making the bot will do.